We Raise & Repair Concrete...

 In most cases, concrete repaired through concrete raising can be used almost immediately following the completion of the job.
 In contrast, new or replaced concrete has to cure for a minimum of 28 days.

-Concrete slabs raised with our cementitious slurry can carry a warranty of up to 2 years.
+Concrete slabs raised with our cementitious slurry or polyurethane foam can carry a warranty of up to 2 years.
 The length of warranty depends on soil conditions, drainage and other factors.

 No Disruption to Surrounding Landscape